The full version of this article can now be found here!

 Welcome to the The Complete Junior to Senior Web Developer Roadmap!
 This is the tutorial you've been looking for to no…

-I created two online courses: The Complete Web Developer in 2019 and The Complete Junior to Senior Web Developer Roadmap.
+I created two online courses: The Complete Web Developer in 2020 and The Complete Junior to Senior Web Developer Roadmap.
 In the first one, I walk you through the entire steps I mentioned above if you want everything in one place, extra help or you want to support my work.
 Each course has over 100 HD videos and 30 hours of content.
 They took an insane # of hours to make.
 But I’m really proud of how everything turned out.
-I’m releasing it to the world today, and since it’s the holiday season, you can use coupon code RELEASEYA77 and the course will only be $10 (Available to the first 100 people UPDATE: Sold Out)

 Thank you for reading this far.
-Sorry for the long post, but if you enjoyed this post, please share, comment, and press that 👏 a few times. . .Maybe it will inspire someone to make the jump into a new career.
+If you enjoyed this post, please share, comment, and press that 👏 a few times. . .Maybe it will inspire someone to make the jump into a new career.